sitBLR-Workshop/Q1-2026/exercises/ex0/README.md

 You can find the data sets in the `data/datasets` folder stored as `facility_eval_data.json` and `facility_optim_data.json`.
 Each dataset contains a list of messages with the corresponding expected output when this message is used with the prompt.

-Open one of [the data sets for this scenario](../../data/datasets/facility_optim_data.json) and read through a few entries in each of the this files.
+Open one of [the data sets for this scenario](../../data/datasets/facility_optim_data.json) and read through a few entries in each of this files.

 ## Summary